shivanshdave/2020-432/projects/project1/feedback/details.md

 # Project 1: Explaining the Feedback Sheet

-At some point, you will receive access to a sheet from me that summarizes our feedback on your Project 1.
+On Saturday 2020-03-28, you will receive access to a document from me (via email) that summarizes our feedback on your Project 1.
 When that becomes available, this material will be useful to you in interpreting what you receive.

 # 1. Basic Summaries of Minimum Requirements